Free surface topography of capillary flows using spatiotemporal phase shifting profilometry: Application to capillary flows

 To the best of our knowledge, meanders have never been experimentally studied using three-dimensional optical methods.
-Most previous studies relied on photo acquisition techniques \cite{2006a_le_grand-piteira, 2006b_le_grand-piteira, 2014_couvreur, 2011_daerr} to analyze the geometry of meanders from a top-down perspective (width, oscillation amplitude, curvature, and wavelength), as well as dynamic meandering instability \cite{2011_daerr, 2008_birnir}.
-Moreover, no theoretical model has been proposed to explain the asymmetry of stationary meanders or the evolution of contact angles along the curvilinear axis of the meander.
-With the accurate 3D results from ST-PSP reported here, it is expected that significant experimental progress could be achieved in order to understand the underlying physical mechanisms of meandering.
+Most previous studies relied on photograph acquisition techniques \cite{2006a_le_grand-piteira, 2006b_le_grand-piteira, 2014_couvreur, 2011_daerr} to analyze the geometry of meanders (in terms of width, oscillation amplitude, curvature and wavelength) from a top-down perspective, as well as dynamic meandering instability \cite{2011_daerr, 2008_birnir}.
+Moreover, no theoretical model has been proposed to rationalize the asymmetry of stationary meanders or the evolution of contact angles along the curvilinear axis of the meander.
+With the accurate three-dimensional results from the ST-PSP reported here, significant experimental progress is expected to be achieved in order to understand the underlying physical mechanisms of meandering.